SwissFederalArchives/cmi-viaduc/readme.md

 # Introduction

-_Viaduc_ originated as a development project for the online access of the Swiss Federal Archives (SFA). _Viaduc_ can be described as a digital reading room: it can handle most of the archive's public accessibility tasks on its digital platform.
+_Viaduc_ originated as a development project for the online access of the Swiss Federal Archives (SFA).
+The online access of the SFA can be described as a digital reading room: it can handle most of the archive's public accessibility tasks on its digital platform.

 Its hightlights comprise the following features: